-But seriously, these were incredibly easy and also looked incredibly festive.
+But seriously, these diy paper stars were incredibly easy and also looked super festive.
 So much so that I may never take them down.

-Step 1: Choose a festive piece of paper (I used pages from an unbound picture book I’d picked up at a conference, but magazine paper, scrapbook paper, or wrapping paper would all work too).
+Step 1: Choose a festive piece of paper (I used pages from an unbound picture book I’d picked up at a conference, but magazine paper, scrapbook paper, or wrapping paper would all work for these DIY stars too).

 Step 2: Fold the paper diagonally with the printed side of the paper on the outside, keeping the bottom edge even.
 If you don’t have a square piece of paper, you’ll have some overhang left (that white strip on the edge of mine).

 Step 3: Cut off any overhanging paper, so you now have a perfect square.